5 Questions to Ask Before You Travel This Summer

 Can you afford the trip?

-Many of us are struggling with finances after a disastrous spring.
-Still, we are eager to escape the realities of COVID-19 for a little while.
+Many of us are struggling with finances after a disastrous year and the average cost of a vacation may be more than you bargained for.
 Plan your escape with a budget in mind and get creative with your money.
 Take advantage of credit card cashback or cash in points for stays.
 Hustle up a side gig delivering groceries or cut back on online shopping.
 There are lots of ways to help pay for your summer vacation!

 If you still don’t think you can afford to travel, make the most of a long weekend at home.
 Splurge on a spa treatment or indulge in chef-inspired meal.
 Send the kids to grandma’s house and stop watching the clocks.
 You can still enjoy some down-time without the hassle of packing and unpacking!